thk2b/redux-structures/src/Value/docs.md

 `Value(String: name, any: initialState)`

-Returns an object with keys `actions` and `reducer`
+Returns an object with keys `actions` and `reducer`.

 ## Reducer

-A standard redux reducer to be passed to `redux.combineReducers`
+A standard redux reducer to be passed to `redux.combineReducers`.

 ## Actions

-`actions` is an object containing standard redux action creators, to be passed to `store.dispatch`
+`actions` is an object containing standard redux action creators, to be passed to `store.dispatch`.

 ### `set(nextValue)`

-sets the state to `nextValue`
+sets the state to `nextValue`.

 # Example